Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Framework's AI-Assistability Evaluation

+We evaluate three AI coding assistants, $\mathcal{A} = \{\text{GitHub Copilot},$ $\text{Claude Code}, \text{Cursor}\}$, each configured with Claude models via Anthropic's API.
+All three operate in \textit{agent mode}, where they can read project files, browse documentation URLs, and iteratively edit code---capabilities beyond single-turn code completion.
+This agentic workflow mirrors realistic developer usage: the assistant explores the codebase, consults framework documentation, and produces a complete implementation over multiple tool-calling steps.
+The three assistants represent distinct integration paradigms: GitHub Copilot is IDE-embedded (VS Code), Claude Code is CLI-native, and Cursor is an AI-first IDE fork.
+By varying the assistant alongside the framework, we disentangle framework-intrinsic difficulty from assistant-specific strengths (\S\ref{sec:code_gen_config}).

-Figure~\ref{fig:copilot_architecture} illustrates the AI-assisted implementation workflow.
-A developer provides a standardized query specifying the target framework and documentation URLs.
-The AI coding assistant reads the project context---task specification (\texttt{CLAUDE.md}\footnote{\texttt{CLAUDE.md} is a convention for providing project-specific instructions to coding assistants.
-See \url{https://docs.anthropic.com/en/docs/claude-code}.}), agent prompts (\texttt{prompts.py}), and the starter code with TODOs---then generates the framework-specific implementation in \texttt{database\_mapper.py}.
+Figure~\ref{fig:copilot_architecture} illustrates the evaluation protocol.
+For each framework $f$, a developer provides a standardized \textbf{query template} that supplies the framework-specific documentation $D_f$: the framework name, its documentation URL, and its GitHub repository URL.
+This query is the sole input that varies across frameworks.
+The assistant then reads the shared project context $P$---task specification (\texttt{CLAUDE.md}\footnote{\texttt{CLAUDE.md} is a convention for providing project-specific instructions to coding assistants.
+See \url{https://docs.anthropic.com/en/docs/claude-code}.}), agent prompts (\texttt{prompts.py}), and the starter code with TODOs---and generates the framework-specific implementation $\hat{y}_f$ in \texttt{database\_mapper.py}.

-The workflow enforces a clear separation: the assistant implements only the framework integration layer (\texttt{database\_mapper.py}), while agent behavior (system prompts), task specification, and tool infrastructure remain fixed across all frameworks.
-This isolation ensures that observed differences in implementation success stem from framework characteristics rather than task variation.
+The workflow enforces a clear separation: each assistant implements only the framework integration layer (\texttt{database\_mapper.py}), while agent behavior (system prompts), task specification, and tool infrastructure remain fixed across all frameworks and assistants.
+This isolation ensures that observed differences in pass@1 and $\bar{\sigma}$ stem from framework and assistant characteristics rather than task variation.

-\subsection{Project Structure}
+\subsection{Project Structure ($P_\tau$)}

 Each framework evaluation uses an identical project scaffold (Figure~\ref{fig:project_structure}).
 The assistant must understand task requirements from \texttt{CLAUDE.md}, reuse agent prompts from \texttt{prompts.py}, and produce code that integrates with the fixed \texttt{main.py} entry point.